Duke Energy prepares for winter storm and urges customers to do the same

 Before the storm

 - Create (or update) an emergency supply kit to save valuable time later.
-The kit should include everything an individual or family would need for at least two weeks, especially medicines, water, nonperishable foods and other supplies that might be hard to find after a storm hits.
+The kit should include everything an individual or family would need, especially medicines, water, nonperishable foods and other supplies that might be hard to find after a storm hits.

 - Keep a portable radio or TV or a NOAA weather radio on hand to monitor weather forecasts and important information from state and local officials.